A successful training session starts with warming up your horse in the right way.

 It’s crucial to ride your horse towards the hand.
 You want to receive the forward drive with a friendly hand.

-Your horse should experience your hand as pleasant and accepts it willingly.
+Your horse should experience your hand as pleasant and accept it willingly.

 It’s possible to check this yourself by opening your hand.

-Does your horse has the tendency to follow your hand forward-downward?
+Does your horse has the tendency to follow your hand in a forward-downward direction?
 Then you know you’re on the right track!

-Does he press his neck upwards?
+Does he come against the bit?
 Then you know the connection isn’t great yet, and you should try to establish the basic principles first.